edshen17/jishoBot/README.md

 !define <kana/kanji>
 Outputs the first item listed in Jisho of the inputted word.
-Please note that sometimes English words can be accidentally turned into romaji due to how Jisho.org works (eg: inputting 'go' can result in 五)
+Please note that sometimes English words can be accidentally turned into romaji due to how Jisho.org works (eg: inputting 'go' can result in 五.
+In such cases, put quotes around the string "go" to get the English word)

 Example:
 !define kuru (outputs the reading, definition, and tags of 来る)